moefh/stereogram/README.md

 # stereogram

-Renders single-image stereograms using WebGL
+Renders single-image stereograms using WebGL.

+Try the <a href="https://ricardo-massaro.github.io/stereogram/index.html">online demo</a>.